Hanhnguyen21-sys/MyOfficeHours/README.md

 # Version: 0.4

-# who did what:
+# Who did what

-1. Meghana Indukuri - Dashboard FXML UI design and implementation, Display database information in tables
+- **Nguyen Nguyen (Jenny)**: Built and connected the SQLite database, and handled inserting user input into it.
-2. Nguyen Nguyen - Office Hours UI design and implementation, Database integration for user input
+- **Meghana Indukuri**: Handled data validation and duplication checks.
-3. Oliver Majano - Project documentation, Bug fixes and code cleanup, DB functionality
+- **Misbah Syed**: Updated UI for office hours and added TableView.
-4. Misbah Syed - Dashboard Controller implementation, Updated Office Hours UI
+- **Oliver Majano**: Implemented database functions, wrote README, fixed bugs, and cleaned up code.

 # Any other instruction that users need to know: